Taylor's Tool Life Exponent using Cutting Velocity and Taylor's Tool Life Solution

 What is Taylor's Tool Life Exponent using Cutting Velocity and Taylor's Tool Life?

-The Taylor's Tool Life Exponent using Cutting Velocity and Taylor's Tool Life is a method to determine the experimental exponent after practical data of tool machining have been tabulated and is represented as n = ln(C/(V*(f^a)*(dcut^b)))/ln(T) or Taylor's Tool Life Exponent = ln(Taylor's Intercept or Taylor's Constant/(Cutting Velocity*(Feed Rate^Taylor's exponent for Feed Rate)*(Depth of Cut^Taylor's exponent for Depth of Cut)))/ln(Tool Life).
-Taylor's Intercept or Taylor's Constant is an experimental constant that depends mainly upon the tool-work materials and the cutting environment, The Cutting Velocity is the tangential velocity at the periphery of the cutter or workpiece (whichever is rotating), Feed Rate is defined as the tool's distance travelled during one spindle revolution, Taylor's exponent for Feed Rate is an experimental exponent used to draw a relation between feed rate to Workpiece and Tool Life, Depth of Cut is the tertiary cutting motion that provides a necessary depth of material that is required to remove by machining.
-It is usually given in the third perpendicular direction, Taylor's exponent for Depth of Cut is an experimental exponent used to draw a relation between the depth of cut to Workpiece and Tool Life & Tool Life is the period of time for which the cutting edge, affected by the cutting procedure, retains its cutting capacity between sharpening operations.
+The Taylor's Tool Life Exponent using Cutting Velocity and Taylor's Tool Life is a method to determine the experimental exponent after practical data of tool machining have been tabulated and is represented as y = ln(C/(V*(f^a)*(d^b)))/ln(L) or Taylor Tool Life Exponent = ln(Taylor's Constant/(Cutting Velocity*(Feed Rate^Taylor's Exponent for Feed Rate in Taylors Theory)*(Depth of Cut^Taylor's Exponent for Depth of Cut)))/ln(Tool Life in Taylors Theory).
+Taylor's Constant is an experimental constant that depends mainly upon the tool-work materials and the cutting environment, Cutting Velocity is the velocity at the periphery of the cutter or workpiece (whichever is rotating), Feed Rate is defined as the tool's distance travelled during one spindle revolution, Taylor's Exponent for Feed Rate in Taylors Theory is an experimental exponent used to draw a relation between feed rate to workpiece and tool life, Depth of Cut is the tertiary cutting motion that provides a necessary depth of material that is required to remove by machining.
+It is usually given in the third perpendicular direction, Taylor's Exponent for Depth of Cut is an experimental exponent used to draw a relation between the depth of cut to workpiece and tool life & Tool Life in Taylors Theory is the period of time for which the cutting edge, affected by the cutting procedure, retains its cutting capacity between sharpening operations.

 How to calculate Taylor's Tool Life Exponent using Cutting Velocity and Taylor's Tool Life?

-The Taylor's Tool Life Exponent using Cutting Velocity and Taylor's Tool Life is a method to determine the experimental exponent after practical data of tool machining have been tabulated is calculated using Taylor's Tool Life Exponent = ln(Taylor's Intercept or Taylor's Constant/(Cutting Velocity*(Feed Rate^Taylor's exponent for Feed Rate)*(Depth of Cut^Taylor's exponent for Depth of Cut)))/ln(Tool Life).
-To calculate Taylor's Tool Life Exponent using Cutting Velocity and Taylor's Tool Life, you need Taylor's Intercept or Taylor's Constant (C), Cutting Velocity (V), Feed Rate (f), Taylor's exponent for Feed Rate (a), Depth of Cut (dcut), Taylor's exponent for Depth of Cut (b) & Tool Life (T).
-With our tool, you need to enter the respective value for Taylor's Intercept or Taylor's Constant, Cutting Velocity, Feed Rate, Taylor's exponent for Feed Rate, Depth of Cut, Taylor's exponent for Depth of Cut & Tool Life and hit the calculate button.
+The Taylor's Tool Life Exponent using Cutting Velocity and Taylor's Tool Life is a method to determine the experimental exponent after practical data of tool machining have been tabulated is calculated using Taylor Tool Life Exponent = ln(Taylor's Constant/(Cutting Velocity*(Feed Rate^Taylor's Exponent for Feed Rate in Taylors Theory)*(Depth of Cut^Taylor's Exponent for Depth of Cut)))/ln(Tool Life in Taylors Theory).
+To calculate Taylor's Tool Life Exponent using Cutting Velocity and Taylor's Tool Life, you need Taylor's Constant (C), Cutting Velocity (V), Feed Rate (f), Taylor's Exponent for Feed Rate in Taylors Theory (a), Depth of Cut (d), Taylor's Exponent for Depth of Cut (b) & Tool Life in Taylors Theory (L).
+With our tool, you need to enter the respective value for Taylor's Constant, Cutting Velocity, Feed Rate, Taylor's Exponent for Feed Rate in Taylors Theory, Depth of Cut, Taylor's Exponent for Depth of Cut & Tool Life in Taylors Theory and hit the calculate button.
 You can also select the units (if any) for Input(s) and the Output as well.

-How many ways are there to calculate Taylor's Tool Life Exponent?
+How many ways are there to calculate Taylor Tool Life Exponent?

-In this formula, Taylor's Tool Life Exponent uses Taylor's Intercept or Taylor's Constant, Cutting Velocity, Feed Rate, Taylor's exponent for Feed Rate, Depth of Cut, Taylor's exponent for Depth of Cut & Tool Life.
+In this formula, Taylor Tool Life Exponent uses Taylor's Constant, Cutting Velocity, Feed Rate, Taylor's Exponent for Feed Rate in Taylors Theory, Depth of Cut, Taylor's Exponent for Depth of Cut & Tool Life in Taylors Theory.
 We can use 1 other way(s) to calculate the same, which is/are as follows -

-• Taylor's Tool Life Exponent = (-1)*ln(Ratio of Cutting Velocities)/ln(Ratio of Tool Lives)
+• Taylor Tool Life Exponent = (-1)*ln(Ratio of Cutting Velocities)/ln(Ratio of Tool Lives)

 Let Others Know